next-hat/nanocl/doc/man/nanocl-vm.md

 List vms

 vm-remove(1)
-Remove vms
+Remove VMs by canonical keys

 vm-inspect(1)
-Inspect a vm
+Inspect a VM by canonical key

 vm-start(1)
-Start a vm
+Start VMs by canonical keys

 vm-stop(1)
-Stop a vm
+Stop VMs by canonical keys

 vm-attach(1)
 Attach to a vm